accordproject/template-archive/README.md

 ## Structure of the Code Repository

 Top level repository (cicero), with sub packages.
 Each sub-package is published as an independent npm module using `lerna`:
+* cicero-cli : Command line interface (for parsing, execution, creating archives) for Accord Project legal templates
-* cicero-core :  `Template` and `Clause` classes to manage the grammar, models and logic.
+* cicero-core : Core classes to manage the grammar, models and logic of Accord Project legal templates
-* cicero-engine :  A Node.js VM based execution engine
+* cicero-engine : A Node.js VM based execution engine for Accord Project legal templates
+* cicero-server: Exposes the Cicero Engine as a RESTful service
-* cicero-cli : Command line utility for testing
+* cicero-test : Cucumber based testing for Accord Project legal templates
+* cicero-tools : Tools for generating code (UML, Java, etc.) from Accord Project legal templates
-* generator-cicero-template: Utility to generate a new template
+* generator-cicero-template: Utility to create a self-contained directory for a new Accord Project legal template

 ## License <a name="license"></a>
 Accord Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
 Accord Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.